underlines/awesome-ml/llm-tools.md

 - [BICS](https://github.com/HammingHQ/bug-in-the-code-stack) Bug In the Code Stack benchmark measuring LLMs capability to detect bugs in large codebases similar to needle in the haystack benchmarks using randomly assembled python source code as background noise and syntactic bug as the needle in very large long context windows
 - [BABILong](https://github.com/booydar/babilong) long-context needle-in-a-haystack benchmark for LLMs for text based tasks
 - [ARES](https://github.com/stanford-futuredata/ARES) Automated Evaluation Framework for RAG Systems combining synthetic data generation with fine-tuned classifiers to efficiently assess context relevance, answer faithfulness, and answer relevance, minimizing the need for extensive human annotations
+- [RULER](https://github.com/hsiehjackson/RULER) is a benchmark to evaluate the effective context size of long-context language models by generating synthetic examples and measuring performance across different tasks, revealing real capabilities versus claimed specs.

 ## AI DevOps